-6 But, then again, their grandparents were 7 there.
-Their grandparents.
-They were guided by their 8 grandparents through the traditional ways of life, which 9 brought them to where they are today.
-They were led 10 through ceremonies, through Pow Wow dancing, by their 11 grandparents.
-I thank those grandparents today for pouring 12 their love to the children.
+1 up with crisis as little children.
+They probably had nothing to eat most of the times.
+Maybe they didn't have 2 no clean clothes to wear, too, at the times, because when 3 you are motherless, when nobody is around, it really 4 impacts you a lot in many ways.
+5 6 But, then again, their grandparents were 7 Their grandparents.
+They were guided by their there. grandparents through the traditional ways of life, which 8 9 brought them to where they are today.
+They were led through ceremonies, through Pow Wow dancing, by their 10 grandparents.
+I thank those grandparents today for pouring 11 their love to the children.
+12

 It is so very hard to -- it is so very hard, 13 probably, I imagine that it is very hard for them to go 14 15 through that kind of life.
-And, especially to come and meet, and see, and hear the result of how their mom passed 16 17 away, it's really hard.
+And, especially to come and 16 meet, and see, and hear the result of how their mom passed away, it's really hard.
 I know.
-When they were telling me, I couldn't believe it.
+When they were telling 17 me, I couldn't believe it.
 I didn't know what -- what am I 18 going to say here?
 Why did the justice system fail on them 19 in those years?
 20